The three topics covered by our financial law focus area are:

 - insolvency and debt restructuring and

-- financial technology (fintech)
+- financial technology (FinTech)

 Why reform is needed

 The EBRD strives to promote a sound, efficient and predictable legal and regulatory framework for access to finance to support small and medium-sized businesses in the face of liquidity constraints in countries where the Bank works.
-Secured transactions, insolvency systems and creditor-debtor relationships are a cornerstone of modern economies and of our work in EBRD emerging-market regions.
-Financial technology (fintech), representing high-tech innovations in the financial sector, has become a major driver of growth in economies where the EBRD operates.
+Secured transactions, insolvency systems and creditor-debtor relationships are a cornerstone of modern economies and of our work in EBRDs emerging-market regions.
+Financial technology (FinTech), representing high-tech innovations in the financial sector, has become a major driver of growth in economies where the EBRD operates.

 The LTP's role

-On the basis of our significant positive experience and ability to present cross-border knowledge and expertise, we are exploring well established and innovative financial products and encouraging legislators and market participants to use insolvency as a tool for corporate rescue.
+On the basis of our significant positive experience and ability to leverage cross-border knowledge and expertise, we are exploring well established and innovative financial products and encouraging legislators and market participants to use insolvency as a tool for corporate rescue.
 We hope our efforts will assist countries where the EBRD works in bridging some transition gaps that still exist in this area and in modernising their secured transactions and insolvency legal frameworks.

 Catherine Bridge Zoller, Senior Counsel